 Eggs too are cheaper away from the supermarkets.
 Buy from local farms, green grocers or farmers markets and they will be below the equivalent price at a supermarket.
 I get free range, organic eggs from a local vegetable grower and they are the tastiest eggs ever.
 And you can go and see the hens roaming around!
 Plus the eggs that are bought from there are very fresh!

-- Not letting the bottom of the egg get overcooked
+- To not let the bottom of the egg get overcooked

-- Not having raw white still on the top of your fried egg
+- Don’t have any raw white still on the top of your fried egg

 - Not having a broken egg yolk

-It is lovely to have a nice collected egg white around a lovely yellow.
+It is lovely to have a nice collected egg white around a lovely yellow yolk

 My Way Of Cooking Egg

-I am not necessarily an expert and I am open to further suggestions but the best advice I found was to cover the egg once the white has begun to set – either with the lid of a frying pan if you have one – or by coveing it over with a plate or bowl.
-If you use a plate bigger than your frying pan, it will sit on the edge and have a ip so it is eay to pick up (with oven gloves – it will be hot!).
+I am not necessarily an expert but the best advice I found was to cover the eggs once the white has begun to set – either with the lid of a frying pan if you have one – or by covering it over with a plate or bowl.
+If you use a plate bigger than your frying pan, it will sit on the edge and have a lip so it is easy to pick up (with oven gloves – it will be hot!).
 This keep the heat in and ensures the top half of the egg is cooked, while the white still has a softness to it.

-I have fried the eggs but you could of course have them scrambled or poached if you prefer… You can use hwatever fat you have – I did mine in sunflower oil.
+I have fried the eggs but you could of course have them scrambled or poached if you prefer.
+You can use whatever fat you have – I did mine in sunflower oil.
 Use butter or olive oil if you like the flavours that these add.